 Northrop Grumman ensures consistency of strategy through collaboration and regular updates with leadership and stakeholder engagement groups within our organization including the Vice Presidents of Operations/Quality (greeNG Environmental Sustainability Executive Sponsors), Environmental, Health and Safety Leadership Council (ELC), the Facilities Working Council (FWC), Government Relations, and Communications.
 Government Relations monitors and tracks state legislation, regulations, and local government ordinances related to environmental policy development and provides regular updates and guidance through facility operations management team meetings to ensure that the Northrop Grumman can adhere to regulations and policies.
 The facility team meetings serve as a forum for Government Relations to engage internal environmental stakeholders and share knowledge and ideas on how best to manage environmental regulation and policy development as part of our larger public and private partnerships.
-Environmental sustainability (greeNG) program representatives participate in monthly state and local update meetings organized by our Government Relations regulations.
+Environmental sustainability (greeNG) program representatives participate in monthly state and local update meetings organized by our Government Relations organization.
 These meetings provide our team further insights into local activities and they provide the Government Relations team a go-to resource for environmental sustainability topics.
 Environmental technical experts also participate in or maintain regular communication with Northrop Grumman representatives serving within our industry groups to ensure the activities are consistent with the company's strategy.

 (C12.4) Have you published information about your organization's response to climate change and GHG emissions performance for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Publication

-In mainstream reports

-Status

-Complete

-Attach the document

-2017\noc\ar.pdf 2018\noc\proxy.pdf

-Content elements

-Risks & opportunities Emission targets Other metrics

-Publication

-In other regulatory filings

-Status

-Complete

-Attach the document

-2018\noc\proxy.pdf

-Content elements

-Governance Emission targets Other metrics

-Publication

-In voluntary sustainability report

-Status

-Please select

-Attach the document

-2017-noc-cr-report.pdf

-Content elements

-Governance Strategy Risks & opportunities Emissions figures Emission targets Other metrics

-C14.
-Signoff
+Publication In mainstream reports Status Complete Attach the document 2018\noc\ar.pdf Page/Section reference 30-35 Content elements Risks & opportunities Emission targets Other metrics Comment Publication In other regulatory filings Status Complete Attach the document Page/Section reference Content elements Governance Emission targets Other metrics Comment Publication In voluntary sustainability report Status Complete Attach the document 2018-noc-cr-report.pdf Page/Section reference 30-35 Content elements Governance Strategy Risks & opportunities Emissions figures Emission targets Other metrics Comment